Farmer in the Sky: Reception

 Groff Conklin wrote that although Farmer in the Sky was "conceived as a novel for 'adolescents' ... this book is also one of the best of the month's output in science fiction for adults ... an adventure story with an unusual amount of realism in its telling.
 It is not childish".
 Boucher and McComas named Farmer "just about the only mature science fiction novel of the year [1950]", describing it as "a magnificently detailed study of the technological and human problems of interplanetary colonization."
 Damon Knight found the novel "a typical Heinlein story ... typically brilliant, thorough and readable."
 P. Schuyler Miller recommended the novel unreservedly, saying that Heinlein's "minute attention to detail ... has never been more fascinatingly shown."

 Surveying Heinlein's juvenile novels, Jack Williamson noted that Farmer in the Sky "has harsh realism for a juvenile."
 He described it as "a novel of education" where the protagonist "tell[s] his own story in a relaxed conversational style."

 Major themes

 The book takes up consciously many of the themes of the 19th century American frontier and homesteading - but without the moral stain of dispossessing the Native Americans.
-In particular, a character who grows an apple tree and offers seeds to other colonists comes to be known as "Johnny Appleseed" (and survives with his family at the moment of disaster by burning his precious tree).
+In particular, a character who grows the first apple tree on Ganymede and offers seeds to other colonists comes to be known as "Johnny Appleseed" (and saves his family from freezing by burning his precious tree).

-Scientific details
+Scientific inaccuracies

 The "heat trap", which allows humans to live on Ganymede, is a man-made implementation of the greenhouse effect, although its mechanism is never explained.
 This effect could be achieved in reality by releasing large quantities of super greenhouse gases, which would not require a constant power supply, and would therefore be unaffected by a disaster such as that described in the book.